18F/internal-air-traffic-control/README.md

 If you make any changes to the _server_ code, you will need to stop and restart.  `CTRL+C` will stop the server, and then just restart as above.
 Note that at this time. the `data.json` is only read at startup, so changing the data will (for now) require restarting the server.

+The server uses GitHub for authentication and must be able to verify that you are in the 18F org.
+In order to use GitHub, you must create an app (https://github.com/settings/developers) and then provide the `clientID`, `clientSecret` and `callbackURL` to the node server as environment variables `GH_CLIENT_ID`, `GH_CLIENT_SECRET`, and `GH_CALLBACK_URL`, respectively.

+Additionally, authentication is persisted in user sessions.
+To secure the session, a strong session secret is recommended.
+This is read from the environment variable `SESSION_SECRET`.
+If it is not provided in the environment variable, it uses a default, hard-coded string that is more secure than nothing, but only just barely since the code is open.
+Please set the `SESSION_SECRET`.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):